Scalable method for mean field control with kernel interactions via random Fourier features: Conclusion

 \section{Conclusion}

 We introduced a scalable method for solving MFC problems with kernel interactions by combining stochastic gradient descent with random Fourier features.
 The main contribution is the replacement of the empirical kernel computation, which scales quadratically in the number of agents, by an approximate representation with linear complexity, including for non-Gaussian kernels.
 This yields a practical approach for training feedback controls in settings where large interacting populations must be simulated repeatedly.
 The numerical experiments illustrate the main computational advantage of the method.
 Across all examples, including crowd motion and flocking, the RFF-based approximation preserves the quality of the learned control while significantly reducing runtime as the population size increases.
-Several directions merit further investigation, such as a more detailed analysis of approximation errors, and extending the method to problems with heterogeneous agents, constrained dynamics.
+Several directions merit further investigation, such as a more detailed analysis of approximation errors, a systematic study of the effect of $M$ on accuracy and runtime across kernel families, and extending the method to problems with heterogeneous agents, additional interaction models, and constrained dynamics.